AntoineSavage/pizzascript/README.md

 ```
 We can say that identifier `my_value` represents the value `"hello world"`, and its matching symbols look like `'my_value`

-Here is a short list of identifiers, matching the previously mentioned symbols:
+Here are some identifiers, matching the previously mentioned symbols (i.e. without quotes):
 ```
 a b c
 abc